rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

         the `\Slim3MvcTools\Controllers\BaseController` implementations of these
         methods would be used by `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler`
-        if they are not overriden inside `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler`.
+        if they are not overridden inside `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler`.

 * **./src/controllers/Users.php:** containing the